-This post is part of my series of posts on pandas
+This post is part of my series of posts on pandas.

 Fluent Pandas contains notes on how to effectively use pandas core features.